leolou0512/NLP---Tweet-Sentiment-Prediction/README.md

 ## Installation
-Simply run all the cells in the tweet_analysis.ipynb, it should install all the related
+Simply run all the cells in the tweet_analysis.ipynb, it should install all the related libraries and train the model.

 ## Acknowledgements